Home to a burgeoning tech sector

 - St. John’s has 10+ art galleries, showcasing some of the best abstract, photographic, fine art, paintings and sculpture to be found anywhere.

 - St. John’s is a sports capital also.
-Mile One Centre is home to the professional St. John’s Growlers of the ECHL and St. John’s Edge of the NBL Canada.
+The Mary Brown’s Centre is home to the professional Newfoundland Growlers of the ECHL and the Newfoundland Rogues of The Basketball League (TBL).

 A city not too big, but not too small

-- The compact nature of our city means that average commuting times for work are less than 20 minutes, which is one of the lowest times in Canada.
+- The compact nature of our city means that average commuting times for work are approximately 15 minutes, which is one of the lowest times in Canada.

 - If driving isn’t your thing, Metrobus provides public transit to the city and some adjacent communities.
 Greater St. John’s is also home to the Grand Concourse, a network of 125+ kms of walkways, trails, linkages and connecting sidewalk routes throughout the region.